muhammadhamza78/physical-ai-book/physical-ai-book/docs/module-03/chapter-01-introduction.md

 ## Overview

 In this chapter, you'll learn about the NVIDIA Isaac ecosystem and understand how GPU acceleration revolutionizes robotics perception and navigation.
-We'll explore the three main components—Isaac Sim, Isaac ROS, and Nav2—and see how they work together to enable autonomous humanoid behavior.
+We'll explore the three main componentsâ€”Isaac Sim, Isaac ROS, and Nav2â€”and see how they work together to enable autonomous humanoid behavior.

 **Learning Objectives:**
 - Identify the three main Isaac components and their roles